Knowledge hub

 The chart below shows how regularly we expect a 5%, 10%, 15% and 20% plus decline:

-Interest rates in Australia were about 5% in 1999, grew to 7% prior to the GFC, fell close to 0% in 2019 and are now back to over 4% following one of the most aggressive rate hikes in history.
+Interest rates in Australia were around 5% in 1999 and rose to 7% before the GFC.
+They dropped to nearly 0% in 2019 and have since climbed above 4% following one of the most aggressive rate hikes in history.

 What have we learned